corgibytes/styleguide/content-style-guide/16-word-list.html.md

 - young, old, elderly, or any other word describing a person's age
 -  crushing it, killing it
 -  crazy, insane, or similar words to describe people
+- user (try to find a more specific term to describe customers who use an application)